Snub Pollard

-Harold Fraser (9 November 1889 – 19 January 1962), known professionally as Snub Pollard, was an Australian-born vaudevillian, who became a silent film comedian in Hollywood, popular in the 1920s.
+Harold Fraser (9 November 1889 – 19 January 1962), known professionally as Snub Pollard, was an Australian-born vaudevillian who became a silent film comedian in Hollywood, popular in the 1920s.

 Career

-Born in Melbourne, Australia, on 9 November 1889, Pollard began performing with Pollard's Lilliputian Opera Company at a young age.
-Like many of the actors in the popular juvenile company, he adopted Pollard as his stage name.
+Born in Melbourne, Australia, on 9 November 1889, young Harry Fraser began performing with Pollard's Lilliputian Opera Company.
 The company ran several highly successful professional children's troupes that traveled Australia and New Zealand in the late nineteenth and early twentieth century.
+Like many of the actors in the popular juvenile company -- among them Daphne Trott -- Fraser adopted Pollard as his stage name.
 In 1908, Harry Pollard joined the company tour to North America.
-After the completion of the tour, he returned to the US.
-By 1915 he was regularly appearing in uncredited roles in movies, for example, Charles Epting notes that Pollard can clearly be seen in Chaplin's 1915 short By the Sea.
-In later years, Pollard claimed Hal Roach had discovered him while he was performing on stage in Los Angeles.
+After the completion of the tour, he returned to the United States.
+By 1915, he was regularly appearing in uncredited roles in movies, for example, Charles Epting notes that Pollard can clearly be seen in Chaplin's 1915 short By the Sea.
+In later years, Pollard said Hal Roach had discovered him while he was performing on stage in Los Angeles.

-Pollard played supporting roles in the early films of Harold Lloyd and Bebe Daniels.
+Pollard and Bebe Daniels played supporting roles in the early films of Harold Lloyd.
 The long-faced Pollard sported a Kaiser Wilhelm mustache turned upside-down; this became his trademark.
-Lloyd's producer, Hal Roach, gave Pollard his own starring series of one- and two-reel shorts.
-The most famous is 1923's It's a Gift, in which he plays an inventor of many Rube Goldberg-like contraptions, including a car that runs by magnet power.
+When Lloyd advanced to feature films, Lloyd's producer Hal Roach conferred Lloyd's short-subject series to Pollard.
+The most famous Snub Pollard comedy is 1923's It's a Gift, in which he plays an inventor of many Rube Goldberg-like contraptions, including a car that runs by magnet power.

 In early 1923, shortly after his second marriage, Pollard returned with his wife Elizabeth to see his relations in Australia.
-His visit attracted considerable attention, and he appeared again in several theatres to speak about the motion picture business.
-On his return to the US, he left Roach and joined the low-budget Weiss Brothers studio in 1926.
-There he co-starred with Marvin Loback as a poor man's version of Laurel and Hardy, copying that team's plots and gags.
+His visit attracted considerable attention, and he appeared again in several theaters to speak about the motion picture business.

+Pollard's contract lapsed in 1925 and Roach did not renew it.
+(Roach continued to release new Pollard comedies and reprints of old ones into 1926.)
+Pollard turned to the vaudeville stage for employment, and embarked on a 12-month tour of personal appearances.

+Pollard returned to motion pictures when he was signed by the low-budget Weiss Brothers-Artclass studio in May 1926.
+Weiss allowed Pollard to complete his vaudeville commitment.
+Motion Picture World reported that Pollard "will continue his two-a-day performances in between the new series of comedies to be produced, in order that his newly gained vaudeville popularity may be made effective for his forthcoming films."
+Pollard was the first star name to make comedies for Weiss; the studio's other series were all based on comic characters (Winnie Winkle, Hairbreadth Harry, Izzie and Lizzie) and the performers' names were not promoted.